Byzantine–Moorish wars: Background

-During the Vandalic War, the Moors remained neutral and then submitted by declaring themselves "servants of the emperor" before Belisarius.
+During the Vandalic War, the Moors remained neutral and submitted by declaring themselves "servants of the emperor" before Belisarius.
 This ritual practiced in the Vandal era seems to date back perhaps even to the High Empire.
 It is similar to Fœdus i.e. an alliance between Rome and a barbarian people defined by treaty.
 In exchange, the Moors received gifts and insignia of power from the Byzantines.
-However, let us note, according to Christian Courtois, that during this ceremony, the two parties were committed, and that the neutrality of the Moors who "wait, without taking sides for one or the other, the outcome of the fighting", takes them far away from the status of "slaves of the Emperor".
+However, according to Christian Courtois, during this ceremony, the two parties were committed, and that the neutrality of the Moors who "wait, without taking sides for one or the other, the outcome of the fighting", places them far from the status of "slaves of the Emperor".